 - Crack the eggs into a medium-sized bowl and beat them with a wire whisk to break them up and combine them.

 - Pour in the cream, maple syrup, and vanilla and whisk to combine.

 - Add the brown sugar, flour, spices, and salt to a separate bowl, stir to combine and break up the brown sugar, then add to the wet ingredients.
 Beat vigorously with the wire whisk to combine.

-- Set the pie on a wire rack and allow to cool completely before slicing and serving.
+- Set the pie on a wire rack and allow it to cool completely before slicing and serving.
 Serve at room temperature or chilled with Maple Whipped Cream.